Software-Improvement-Group/sigridci/docs/capabilities/portfolio-objectives.md

 The system level and portfolio level objectives are closely related to each other, but, there are several important details to be aware of:

-1. Portfolio-level objectives are intended to be used across a wide range of the customer’s systems, and, are meant to be defined based on the metadata for these systems.
+1. Portfolio-level objectives are intended to be used across a wide range of systems, and, are meant to be defined based on the metadata for these systems.
 In other words: the effectiveness and usefulness of portfolio-level objectives will be directly related to the quality and level of granularity of the metadata.
-In order for customers to define effective portfolio-level objectives, they first need to define the "corresponding" metadata.
+In order for you to define effective portfolio-level objectives, you first need to define the "corresponding" metadata.

 2. The portfolio-level objectives will act as a fallback in case no system-level objectives are defined, but, if they are, they will override the portfolio-level ones.